jamesshore/ergotest/ROADMAP.md

 * **TypeScript stack highlighting.** Ergotest highlights the test in failure stack traces for JavaScript.
 I’d like that to work for TypeScript too.
 * **Configurable default timeout.** The default timeout is hardcoded to two seconds.
 I’d like that to be configurable.
+* **Add a 'no body' mark.** Right now, suites and tests without bodies are considered to be the same as `.skip`.
+I'd like them to be identified separately, so builds can render them differently.
 * **Parallel test runs.** This isn’t that high on my list, given that my tests run in a matter of seconds, and [Automatopia’s](https://github.com/jamesshore/automatopia) incremental watch script brings that down to a fraction of a second, but it would be good for bragging rights.
   * Specifically, I want to spawn multiple child processes and have them each process one test module at time off of a shared queue.
   * This isn't that hard, given that we already use a child process to run the tests.
 The main challenge is that we need to ensure that `.only` still works across files.